High-frequency asymptotics of the vertex function: diagrammatic parametrization and algorithmic implementation: Parametrization of the asymptotics

 $\KK$ on the other hand encodes information about how the electrons couple to different bosonic degrees of freedom.
 For instance, for the generalized density in Fourier space $n_q = \sumint dk \sum_\sigma c^\dagger_{\sigma}(k)c_{\sigma}(k+q)$, we find the relation

-Here, $\langle \ldots \rangle_c$ considers only connected contractions, and the imaginary time-ordering acts inside the Fourier-integrals, and $\sumint$ denotes the generalized four-vector integration as introduced in Appendix \ref{app:notations}.
-The above equation identifies the sum of $\K$ and $\KK$ with the expectation value $\langle \mathcal{T} n_q c_\sigma(k+q) c_{\sigma}^{\dagger}(k) \rangle_c$, which is directly related to the electron-boson coupling (three-point or Hedin) vertex as used in the ladder version of D$\Gamma$A\cite{Toschi2007,Rohringer2016} and the recently introduced TRILEX\cite{Ayral2015,Ayral2016a} approach.
+Here, $\langle \ldots \rangle_c$ considers only connected contractions, and the imaginary time-ordering acts inside the Fourier-integrals.
+The above equation identifies the sum of $\K$ and $\KK$ with the expectation value $\langle {\mc T} n_q c_\sigma(k+q) c_{\sigma}^{\dagger}(k) \rangle_c$, which is directly related to the electron-boson coupling (three-point or Hedin) vertex as used in the ladder version of D$\Gamma$A\cite{Toschi2007,Rohringer2016} and in the recently introduced TRILEX\cite{Ayral2015,Ayral2016a} approach.

+Let us now turn our attention to the momentum dependence of the vertex and, in particular, of its asymptotic functions $\K$ and $\KK$.
+For the case of a purely local Hubbard interaction $U$ which is considered here, the momentum dependence of $\K$ and $\KK$ follows exactly the corresponding frequency dependence (which has actually allowed us to use a combined four-vector notation for frequencies and momenta).
+Hence, in this situation the vertices $\Phi_r$ exhibit their full dependence on the three momenta $\mathbf{k}$, $\mathbf{k'}$ and $\mathbf{q}$ only in the domain of small frequencies while at larger frequencies the momentum structure is reduced alongside the corresponding frequency dependence.
+Since the fully irreducible vertex $\Lambda_{\rm 2PI}$ decays to the bare interaction $U$ in all frequency directions, strong momentum dependent parts of the full vertex $F$, e.g.~the contributions responsible for a $d$-wave scattering amplitude, have to be localized in the frequency domain.

+The situation is different for a non-local (but instantaneous) interaction which (for a translational invariant system) can depend on three momenta, i.e., $U\equiv U_{\mathbf{kk'q}}$.
+In fact, while the reduced dependence of $\K$ and $\KK$ on the frequencies still holds, the momentum dependence is more complicated as it obviously contains contributions from the bare interaction $U_{\mathbf{kk'q}}$.
+The rest function $\R$, which exhibits a strong momentum dependence even in the case of local interactions, will however still strongly decay for large frequency arguments.
+Hence, Eq.~(\ref{eq:asympt}) and the methods for the improved treatment of the high-frequency asymptotic regime of the vertex, which are discussed below, remain applicable.
+Of course, the asymptotic functions become more involved in this case as their explicit full momentum dependence has to be considered (which also prevents the use of the compact four-vector notation as the dependence on frequencies and momenta is now different).